Igglybuff/awesome-piracy/readme.md

 ## File Sharing Tools
 - [FilePizza](https://file.pizza/) Free peer-to-peer file transfers in your browser.
 - [DBREE](https://dbr.ee/) DBREE is a simplistic and easy way to upload and share any type of file.
+- [WeTransfer](https://wetransfer.com/) WeTransfer was founded in 2009 as the simplest way to send big files around the world.
+- [dmca.gripe](https://dmca.gripe/) A dmca-resistant, permanent file hosting service.

 ## Stream Synchronisation
 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) Where you can get together with strangers and watch a great movie every week!